skye-trickster/overhead-table-tennis/README.md

-# pong-ping-pong
+# Overhead Table Tennis

-This is a repository where I'm storing the source code to my own take on the pong game.
+This is the first game that I'm making for the [20 Games Challenge](https://20_games_challenge.gitlab.io/challenge/).
+This is a recreation of one of the most classic games of all time.